 Cannabis Eating Experience Questionnaire (CEEQ)

 An initial pool of 46 items for inclusion in the CEEQ was generated, to specifically target characteristics of eating behaviour and eating experience that might be influenced by acute cannabis intoxication.
-These items were derived by assessing responses obtained from cannabis users in previous surveys (Haines & Green, 1970; Tart, 1970), focus groups conducted in Liverpool and Wageningen, known cannabinoid effects on appetite in animals models (Kirkham, 2009), and recent literature on motivational aspects of eating behaviour (e.g., Ruddock et al., 2015).
+These items were derived by assessing responses obtained from cannabis users in previous surveys (Haines & Green, 1970; Tart, 1970), focus groups conducted in Liverpool and Wageningen, known cannabinoid effects on appetite in animal models (Kirkham, 2009), and recent literature on motivational aspects of eating behaviour (e.g., Ruddock et al., 2015).
 In order to capture as broad a range of “munchies” related phenomena as possible, items were devised that related to each of six identified themes: 1) eating for pleasure, rather than need (e.g., “I start to eat even though I feel full”); 2) loss of control over eating (e.g., “when I start to eat I can’t stop”); 3) increased salience of food (e.g., “if someone mentions food, I want to eat”) 4) taste (e.g., “Foods taste different to me”); 5) increased hunger (e.g., “I feel hungrier”), and 6) increased sensory pleasure (e.g., “the sensation of chewing and swallowing food is enhanced”).
 For each item, participants were required to indicate how much they agreed with the statement, or with what frequency a particular experience occurred, when they use cannabis.
 Responses were recorded using a 5-point Likert scale, ranging either from “Strongly Agree” to “Strongly Disagree”, or “Always” to “Never”.

 Procedure: All participants completed the survey online at www.qualtrics.com.
 After giving informed consent, participants provided demographic information (age, gender, country of residence, weight and height).
 They were then asked questions about their cannabis use (last use, age of first use, type and strain of most frequently used cannabis, frequency of use, medicinal use).
 Additional questions addressed food choice and preference and the impact of cannabis (e.g., “What food is most appealing after using cannabis?”; “Is your favourite food under the influence of cannabis different to your normal favourite food?”; “If yes, how is it different?”).
 Participants then completed the CEEQ to address their eating experiences and behaviour under the influence of cannabis.
 Finally, participants were presented with a debrief statement about the goals of the study.
 All responses were anonymized with no identifying information was requested or collected with the questionnaires.
 Participants who wished to be entered into the prize draw could provide their email address.
 Participants recruited to Sample 3 were required to provide an email address to enable the test-retest reliability analysis, with a revised, 28-item survey completed on two occasions, separated by a 2-week interval.
 In neither case were email addresses associated with individual data sets.